rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ![comment code](https://i.imgur.com/GoxPKPj.png)

-#### :hourglass: Activity (2 minutes)

--   Write some notes to yourself inside your HTML boilerplate `<body>` tag, and then comment them out using the shortcut!

 ### Split Screen

--   If you have more than one file that you'd like to look at in VS Code, you can go up to `View` --> `Editor Layout`and then choose how you would like your panes to be displayed. <br>
+-   If you have more than one file that you'd like to look at in VS Code, you can go up to `View` --> `Editor Layout`and then choose how you would like your panes to be displayed.
+Two or even three panes can help your workflow! <br>

 Or you can click and drag the tab to where you'd like your new pane to be!